nhs-r-community/NHSRwaitinglist/README.md

 coverage](https://codecov.io/gh/nhs-r-community/NHSRwaitinglist/branch/main/graph/badge.svg)](https://app.codecov.io/gh/nhs-r-community/NHSRwaitinglist?branch=main)
 <!-- badges: end -->

-An R-package to implement the waiting list management approach described in the paper [Understanding Waiting Lists Pressures](https://www.medrxiv.org/content/10.1101/2022.08.23.22279117v1) by Fong et al.
+{NHSRwaitinglist} is an R package implementing the waiting list management approach described in the paper [Understanding Waiting Lists Pressures](https://www.medrxiv.org/content/10.1101/2022.08.23.22279117v1) by Fong et al. The methodology is presented by Neil Walton, Professor in Operations Management at Durham University Business School.
+The package is being contributed to by members of the [NHS-R Community](https://nhsrcommunity.com/), with the aim of making it simpler for NHS analysts to adopt these methods for the analysis of their own waiting lists.

 ## Explanatory Videos

-These videos explain more about the Operations Management methodologies which are encapsulated by the {NHSRwaitinglist} package.
+These videos explain more about the Operations Management methodologies which are encapsulated by the package.
 Click through to view them on YouTube.

 |                                                        Detailed presentation of method                                                         |                                                               Recap of method, and presentation of this package                                                               |
 |:----------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|